brianzelip/groceries-vue/README.md

 - are compiled and listed in a Vue component shown to the user to keep track of what's been selected

 8. if a user clicks the `+ adhoc item` button:
-   8.1 the following interfaces appear:
+   8.1 the following interfaces appear (note that moms and tj area numbers are not available in adhoc add):

    8.1.1. name text input